 The Solvency Capital Requirement ("SCR") is the economic capital that should be held to ensure that the Company can meet its obligations to policyholders and beneficiaries with certain probability and should be set to a confidence level of 99.5% over a 12-month period.
 That requirement limits the chance of financial loss for the following year to a 1 in 200 year event.
-There is also a Minimum Capital Requirement ("MCR"), which represents an 85% confidence level and should not be less than 25% of the SCR.
-The Company uses the standard formula to calculate the SCR, as provided by the EIOPA.
+There is also a Minimum Capital Requirement ("MCR"), which represents an 85% confidence level and should not be less than 25% nor exceed 45% of the Company's SCR.